revisit-studies/reVISit-studies.github.io/docs/analysis-dashboard/downloading-user-data.md

 To download user data, you can use [Analysis Dashboard](./dashboard.md).

-In addition, reVISit allows you to download participant's data using an admin interface -- there is no need to interact with Firebase directly.
-To start, navigate to a study that you wish to download participants data from.
-Then, add `?admin=t` to the url like in the image below.

 <!-- <img src="{{ path }}userdata_step1.jpg" alt="Console" style="border: 2px solid black; border-radius: 5px;"> -->
 ![Download User Data Step 1](./img/userdata_step1.jpg)